the-creature/pu-video/README.md

 By defaul we are loading css from s3: http://pushare.s3.amazonaws.com/pu-video/latest/pu-video.css

-You can alsways overwtire it , or exclude it by doing one of the following:
+You can always overwrite it , or exclude it by doing one of the following:
 * Creating a gloabal variable call PUVIDEO.
 * Including a pu-video.css stylesheet file